-Sharing web services and APIs in an organisation: challenges and pitfalls
+Sharing APIs in an organisation: challenges and pitfalls

 The first barrier to effective service sharing is gaining consensus over how you're going to share.
 This can open a can of worms where you get lost in a debate over which standards, protocols and design patterns to adopt.
 Some people will want to assert a restrictive system of governance over service design in order to guarantee some level of interoperability.
 Others will prefer a looser regime in order to give them more freedom over how they design their own solutions.
 The one thing you can guarantee is that every architect will take a different approach to this - and be convinced that they are right.

 A service has to be nurtured and looked after if it’s going to remain viable over the long term.
 You wouldn’t use an external commercial service unless there was a clear sense of ownership for the service and accountability for its development roadmap.
 The same should go for internally shared services.
 After all, unexpected changes to functionality and interfaces can have a ripple effect that will break any integrated applications.

 Ownership is one issue.
 Finding the right team to fix any problems is another.
 If your escalations process is attempting to triage a high priority incident you might find yourself jumping through multiple teams before you can find somebody to fix it.
 If you want to be able to diagnose issues quickly and get an incident looked at by the right team then you will need a lot of monitoring and logging in place.

 Every service should have a clearly understood SLA, even if it’s for use by internal teams.
 This cuts both ways as there will be expectations on consumers as well as service providers.
 When you’re sharing services everybody has the potential to become a DOS attacker.
 Every service will have a different idea about capacity so quotas and throttling will need to be in place to stop your services from choking each other off.

 Does sharing require harmonisation too?